Relaxation is at your finger tips – Anywhere, Anytime! (9)

 (4) Waiting for sleep & How to enjoy quality sleep and conquer insomnia by ‘Focusing on breathing‘

 (6) Stress – Causes, effects and solutions & My articles on Thoughts and Relationships

-Addictions, Anger, Anxiety, Fear and Panic attacks, Attitude, Compulsive thoughts, Concentration and focus, Courage to take decisions, Dental work, Depression, Face – grim and non-smiling, Fatigue, Grief, Hypertension, Insomnia, Infertility treatments – reducing repeated failure of, Migraine, Obesity, Pains – Chronic, Pregnancy and childbirth, Relationships – difficult, Smoking, Stress of all kinds, Stuttering, Surgery – before and after.
+Addictions, Anger, Anxiety, Fear and Panic attacks, Attitude, Compulsive thoughts, Concentration and focus, Courage to take decisions, Dental work, Depression, Driving stress, Face – grim and non-smiling, Fatigue, Grief, Hypertension, Infertility treatments – reducing repeated failure of, Insomnia, Migraine, Obesity, Pains – Chronic, Pregnancy and childbirth, Relationships – difficult, Smoking, Triggering and enhancing Spirituality, Stress at home or office, Stuttering, Surgery – before and after, Willpower

 (8) Professional endorsements’